Assistive Technology Glossary

 Pointing and Typing Aids

-A pointing or typing aid is typically a wand or stick used to strike keys on the keyboard.
-They are most commonly worn on the head, held in the mouth, strapped to the chin, or held in the hand.
+A pointing or typing aid is typically a wand or stick used to make selections on a touch screen, or to strike keys on the keyboard.
+They are most commonly worn on the head, held in the mouth, strapped to the chin, strapped to the arm/wrist, or held in the hand.

 Prosthetic and Orthotics

-Prosthetic and orthotics include replacement, substitution or augmentation of missing or malfunctioning body parts with artificial limbs or other orthotic aids.
-This includes splints, braces, foot orthosis, helmets, restraints, and supports.
+Prosthetics and orthotics include replacement, substitution or augmentation of missing or im- paired body parts with artificial limbs or other orthotic aids.
+This includes splints, braces, foot orthosis, and more.

 Screen Enlargement Programs

-Screen enlargement programs magnify a section of the screen, increasing the visibility for users with limited vision.
-Most screen enlargement programs have variable magnification levels and some offer text-to-speech options.
+Screen enlargement programs magnify an electronic screen, increasing visibility for users with a visual impairment.
+Most programs have variable magnification levels and some offer text-to-speech options.

-A screen reader is a software program that uses synthesized speech to "speak" graphics and text out loud.
-This type of program is used by people with limited vision or blindness.
+A screen reader is an application that uses synthesized speech to “speak” graphics and text aloud.
+This type of application is used by people with a print disability, such as blindness or low vision.

 Seating and Positioning Aids